Could Derek Chauvin be pardoned? Conservative commentator launches effort to petition Trump

 “Practically speaking … even if he’s pardoned on the federal conviction, the state conviction continues,” said Alan Rozenshtein, associate professor of law at the University of Minnesota Law School and a senior editor at Lawfare.

-However, if Chauvin were to receive a federal pardon, he could end up spending less time incarcerated than he would have, even though the federal sentence was slightly shorter than the state sentence, legal experts told CNN.
+However, if Chauvin were to receive a federal pardon, he could end up spending less time incarcerated than he would have, even though the state sentence is slightly longer than the federal sentence, legal experts told CNN.
 The reason: Prisoners are often required to serve a greater proportion of federal sentences than state sentences, and prisoners sentenced after 1987 are ineligible for federal parole.

 Chauvin’s projected release dates published online reflect this: The projected release for his federal sentence on the Bureau of Prisons site is November 2037, whereas his projected release on the state sentence posted on the Minnesota Department of Corrections site is December 2035.